sherlock-audit/2022-11-isomorph-judging/README.md

 **kree-dotcom**

-Sponsor confirmed however this is part of the protocol design.
-That said now that we have the duel oracle system for DepositReceipt_ETH it should not be too difficult to replicate this with minor changes so that the USDC value in DepositReceipt_USDC uses a chainlink oracle also.

-As for sUSD, we will explore how changes might impact the system.
-The system is already designed to absorb small fluctuations in the value of sUSD by having a gap between the opening margin and the liquidation margin.
-However we can see that it can be unfair to a user if they get liquidated because they fairly price their Synth collateral using sUSD = $1.01 rather than the hardcoded exchange rate.
+Fixed, https://github.com/kree-dotcom/Velo-Deposit-Tokens/commit/2468e2757d2f0662cd74b028e4361a4afe5796e6 .
+We have expanded the `priceLiquidity()` design from the `DepositReceipt_ETH` to `DepositReceipt_USDC` so now USDC uses a chainlink price feed to determine it's true worth.
+As part of this update we have added an extra heartbeat as different oracles can have different heartbeat time lengths.
+For example USDC/USD has a 12 hour heartbeat as it is quite stable in value but SNX/USD has a 20 minute heartbeat.

+**kree-dotcom**

+Added sUSD pricefeed to improve accuracy of sUSD value in `Vault_Synth.sol` https://github.com/kree-dotcom/isomorph/commit/e510e6f5f6720635ebdb58bcf6083f1c2422305e

+**0x00052**

+Fixes look good.
+DepositReceipt_USDC now accounts for the price variation in USDC and Vault_Synths now accounts for the price variation in sUSD